-The Irish Film Festival Boston Announces its Call for Entries 2018
+The Irish Film Festival Boston extends deadline for Call for Entries 2018

-The Irish Film Festival, Boston has announce its Call for Entries for the 18th annual Irish Film Festival.
-Voted one of the top twenty coolest film festivals in the world by Movie Maker Magazine, the film festival takes place from March 22nd – 25th 2018, in Somerville, Massachusetts, USA.
-There is an early bird deadline of October 31st, 2017 for entries while the regular submission deadline is November 30th, 2017.
+The Irish Film Festival, Boston is pleased to announce it is extending its regular Call for Entries deadline for the 18th annual Irish Film Festival to December 10th, 2017.
+Due to several requests from filmmakers, the festival organizers have agreed to leave the regular entry deadline open for one more week.
+Voted one of the top twenty coolest film festivals in the world by Movie Maker Magazine, the film festival takes place from March 22nd to 25th, 2018, in Somerville, Massachusetts, USA.
 Discounts for Irish Film and Television Academy members are available.
-Full details can be found at www.irishfilmfestival.com Entries are accepted through www.filmfreeway.com
+Full details can be found at www.irishfilmfestival.com Entries are only accepted through www.filmfreeway.com

 Entries are invited in the following categories: Feature Film – Live action and/or Animated; Documentary – Feature Doc; Short Film – Live Action Short, Documentary Short or Animated Short.
 The festival will also play host to the 2018 BIFF Awards, offering prizes in the following categories: The Breakthrough Feature Award which honors those filmmakers whose feature films represent the Best of Ireland and the Irish on Screen; the Global Vision Documentary category which awards work that challenges, highlights or explores global issues with a unique Irish gaze; Most Inspiring Short Film which awards a piece of work that recognizes an up and coming Irish Filmmaker.

 Winners in each category will receive flight and accommodation to attend the event, as well as various other prizes awarded by festival partners and sponsors.
 Awards will be presented during the festival following a special screening of the winning films, press opportunities and meetings with industry professionals.
 Filmmakers will also be asked to sit on a panel discussion, which will be free and open to the public.